 They must also pay self-employment tax, which is the Social Security and Medicare tax that is usually withheld from a full-time employee's paycheck.

-Many self-employed workers file quarterly taxes to avoid penalties and a potentially large tax bill at year-end.
+Many self-employed workers file quarterly estimated taxes to avoid penalties and a potentially large tax bill at year-end.
 The IRS form 1040-ES helps to calculate the appropriate payments.

 At the end of the tax year, use Schedule C to report your profit and loss.
 Taxes can be complicated and there are many deductions for being self-employed.
 Contact a licensed bookkeeper or accountant for guidance.

 In a self-employed partnership, taxes are paid by each member of the partnership based directly on his or her income or losses.